 Here’s an example of a charcuterie board I made this weekend for a wine tasting I hosted at my house.
-A charcuterie board is just a fancy way to say meat and cheese platter.
-Except these boards are on steroids and often include fruit, crackers, nuts, jams, jellies and even dips.

 I know you secretly want to impress your family and friends this holiday season.
 I promise you there is no skill or cooking required.
 What could be better?
 And let’s face it, the holidays are getting closer by the day.
 That doesn’t leave much time to perfect your aunt’s famous coconut cream pie.
 I also know you have some upcoming parties.
 Friendsgiving, Thanksgivmas and the big game…just to name a few.
 Don’t panic!
 The first step is to volunteer to bring a meat and cheese platter.
 When you show up with a charcuterie masterpiece, their minds will be BLOWN!
 Trust me.
 I would never lead you astray, my faithful reader.